pioneers/PieCentral/README.md

     * Get NodeJS or (if you already have it) make sure to update to v5.0.0 (download from the NodeJS website)
     * Get electron: `npm install -g electron-prebuilt`
     * Get electron-packager: `npm install -g electron-packager`
-    * Get ZMQ if you haven't already:
-        1. Using brew on Mac: `brew install zeromq`
-        1. Python bindings: `pip install pyzmq`.
-Add `--upgrade` flag to upgrade.
 1. Get code and dependencies
     * Pull the latest code from `pioneers/develop`.
     * Enter the dawn directory: `cd dawn`.